22 Feb Wah Chung and the Chinese Community in Ashland: Late 1800’s and Early 1900’s

 Why Ashlanders went to his Chinese Grocery

-Mr. Wong owned a two-story Chinese grocery store on A Street next to his house, with a Chinese laundry in the building he owned next to that.
+Mr. Wong owned a Chinese grocery store on A Street, either below or next to his house.
+Next door was a Chinese laundry in another building he owned.
 In addition to serving the local Chinese community, his store was a magnet for children in the railroad district.
 Elizabeth Carter remembers going to Wah Chung’s store with her father and brother to buy firecrackers.
 And Almeda Helman Coder said that “He [Wah Chung] used to give us Chinese nuts, funny little round Chinese nuts, more like a little dried up fruit.”
 Archeologist Chelsea Rose told me these were lychee nuts.
 It is interesting to note that she and colleagues found lychee nuts during a 2013 archeological excavation in the Jacksonville Chinatown.

 In addition to buying firecrackers, adults in town had another reason to visit his store – the Chinese medicines available there.
 On Jan.
 9, 1910, the Medford Mail Tribune ran this ad: “Chow Young’s Chinese Medicines will cure rheumatism, asthma, paralysis, sores and private diseases.
 These remedies may be procured at the store of Wah Chung on A street, Ashland, Oregon.”

 Wah Chung & Co. included at least two other businesses.
 At one point he owned a Chinese restaurant at 82 North Main Street (current site of Bluebird Park next to the Thai Pepper restaurant).
 A 1913 newspaper article said it had been closed for some time and was being reopened by “a gentleman of Chinese lineage” named Charlie.
 Beyond Ashland, Wah Chung & Co. bought a gold mine in 1896 for $600 from John O’Brien of Applegate.